| |

 Task 37 Energy from Biogas: A Brief Summary (PDF 550 KB)

-David Baxter, European Commission Joint Research Center, The Netherland
+David Baxter, European Commission Joint Research Center, The Netherlands

 From residues to natural gas (PDF 1400 KB)